-Potted staghorn fern
+- Potted staghorn fern

-Picture wire or hanging bracket
+- Picture wire or hanging bracket

-6. Create a bed of damp sphagnum moss on the frame or mounting surface.
+4. Create a bed of damp sphagnum moss on the frame or mounting surface.
 Shape the moss so the bed is shallower on the top and slightly bulkier on the bottom.

-7. Remove fern from pot and loosen the old potting medium.
-Spread out the roots and gently place the fern on the moss bed you created.
+5. Remove fern from pot and loosen the old potting medium.

-8. You want your fern situated so the shield is facing upwards.
+6. Spread out the roots and gently place the fern on the moss bed.
+You want your fern situated so the shield is facing upwards.
 Once you have it arranged to your liking, pack the area around fern with more damp sphagnum moss so the roots are covered.

-9. Take your fishing line and tie a knot, securing it to one of the nails.
+7. Take your fishing line and tie a knot, securing it to one of the nails.
 Wind the line around the fern, from nail to nail, creating a criss-cross pattern.
 You’re using the nails as support to wind the line around, trying to avoid catching the fronds in the line.
 Once the moss and fern are securely lashed to the board, tie off the line at one of the nails and trim excess line.

 Your fern will do best with indirect, filtered sun and high humidity (around 60-65%).
 Water about once a week, always making sure that you allow the plant to completely dry out before re-watering.
 Even if the moss feels dry, the plant’s interior and roots could still be moist and over-watering will cause root rot.
 Some recommend you actually see them wilt before you water them again.
 To help with humidity levels, ferns love a light daily misting of water.
 You can fertilize your fern every to every other month with fish emulsion or a tropical plant food.

-Additional Notes: Keep in mind that staghorn ferns do not like temperatures below 40 degrees, so be prepared for bringing your stag in during colder weather.
+Staghorn ferns do not like temperatures below 40 degrees, so be prepared for bringing your stag in during colder weather.

 If you notice fuzzy, brown brown patches that appear on the bottom side of the tips of older larger fronds, don’t fret, your plant does not have a disease.
 These are the spores so do not try to remove them.